-Any boule played that is stopped or deviated by a spectator or the Umpire, will remain where it comes to rest.
+Any boule played that is stopped or deviated by a spectator or an umpire, will remain where it comes to rest.

 Any boule played, that is stopped or deviated accidentally by a player to whose team it belongs, is dead.